Rugby in crisis as unions engage in 'unprecedented dialogue' - WHIZ News

-The U.S. has filed for bankruptcy.
+USA Rugby has filed for bankruptcy.
 The Australians are facing a black hole of more than $70 million.
-English rugby leaders have drawn up worst-case scenarios of an even bigger financial hit.
+England leaders have drawn up worst-case scenarios of an even bigger financial hit.

 The coronavirus pandemic has left rugby on its knees over the last two weeks, with the prospect of more pain to come because of the uncertainty over whether leagues, lucrative tours and international competitions can resume or go ahead.